Make a Day of It with These Winter Day Trips for NJ Families

 Robert J. Novins Planetarium – Toms River

-Wow the kids with a 3D digital journey to space at New Jersey's largest planetarium.
+Wow the kids with a 3D digital journey to space as well as the bottom of the sea at this Ocean County College planetarium.
 The fiber-optic star projector provides a crisp image of the night sky.
-Children's program schedule online.
+View the schedule of events online.

 Audiences can explore constellations, travel through the solar system and visit distant galleries at the Dreyfuss Planetarium.
 Photo courtesy of the Newark Museum